 It opens the Change Data Source dialog.
 Select dotConnect for Dynamics 365 from the list of installed data providers.

-Fill in the necessary connection properties and click Test Connection to verify the settings.
+Fill in the connection properties and click Test Connection to verify the settings.
 You can connect to Dynamics 365.

-Provide Dynamics 365 connection details
+Provide Dynamics 365 credentials

-After connecting, expand the newly-created data connection in the Server Explorer and view the data source structure, including all tables and table columns.
 To view the data from some particular table, right-click it and select Retrieve Data from Table.
 This action opens a new query window with a SELECT statement to fetch the data from the table.

 Connect with EF Core using Entity Developer